LoyolaChicagoBooks/introcs-csharp/rst/funcreturn.rst

 from the previous
 section.
 Both use functions.
 Both print, but where the printing *is done* differs.
-The function ``SumProblem`` prints directly inside the function and returns nothing explicitly.
+The function ``SumProblem`` prints directly inside the function and returns nothing.
 On the other hand ``LastFirst`` does not print anything but returns a string.
-The caller gets to decide what to do with the string, and above it is printed in ``Main``.
+The caller gets to decide what to do with the returned string, and above it is printed in ``Main``.

 .. index:: example; addition2.cs